ask/python-github2/doc/bugs.rst

 Reporting bugs
 ==============

-If you think you've found a bug, or inconsistency, in ``python-github`` please `report an issue`_.
+If you think you've found a bug, or inconsistency, in :mod:`github2` please `report an issue`_.

 .. note::